 Welfare in wildlife conservation

 Our partnership with the Department of National Parks and Wildlife in Malawi will help to secure the welfare and conservation of elephants and other protected species.
-We’re also:
+We will work with the department to:

-- Training the police in new wildlife crime investigation techniques.
+- Train the police in new wildlife crime investigation techniques.

-- Working with the judiciary to ensure that offenders are given appropriate sentences.
+- Work with the judiciary to ensure that offenders are given appropriate sentences.

-- Ensuring that customs staff are well trained in identifying potential wildlife traders.
+- Ensure that customs staff are well trained in identifying potential wildlife traders.

 Millions of animals are used in laboratories around the world each year, for research, testing and education.
 Since 2007 we have worked closely with government, academic institutions and professional bodies in both Europe and Asia.

 This collaboration has included:

 - Sharing or translating RSPCA materials.

 - Delivering training.